How To Stop Reverse Sneezing In Dogs

 - Excitement and/or exercise – thought to be related to an increased respiratory rate increasing airflow.

-Brachycephalic dog breeds such as French Bulldogs, English Bulldogs, Pugs and Shitzu have a shortened snouts and an elongated soft palate.
+Brachycephalic dog breeds such as French Bulldogs, English Bulldogs, Pugs, Shih Tzu and Lhasa Apso have shortened snouts and an elongated soft palate.

 These dogs often suffer from reverse sneezing because their soft palate flips into the airway creating irritation and reflex spasm.